Marisa C. Katz

 Activities & Involvement

-Currently, Marisa serves as a board member for Consumer Advocates in American Real Estate (CAARE) in Minneapolis.
+Outside of the office, Marisa serves as a board member for Consumer Advocates in American Real Estate (CAARE) in Minneapolis.

 Arnt, et al. v.
 Bank of America, N.A. (illegal notice under states’ secured transactions laws);